 - Spatial Ecologist: Provides support for continued development of IWMM’s efforts in monitoring, decision support, and spatial analysis.

 On occasion, we also contract with individuals to lead specific projects on a term basis.
 Additionally, a Communications Specialist works as needed to aid in development of communications and outreach.

 IWMM Steering Committee

 The Steering Committee currently consists of representatives from USFWS Migratory Bird and National Wildlife Refuge System Programs, and the US Geological Survey.
 The committee sets the direction for IWMM, identifying priorities and ensuring that sound scientific principles guide the innovation and development of monitoring protocols, data management, and decision support tools for non-breeding waterbird conservation.
-Its activities are organized by the IWMM Project Coordinator and Spatial Ecologist.
-Except for the Project Coordinator and Spatial Ecologist, all members of the Steering Committee incorporate efforts on behalf of IWMM as part of their other job responsibilities.
+Its activities are organized by the IWMM Project Coordinator and all members of the Steering Committee incorporate efforts on behalf of IWMM as part of their other job responsibilities.
 All committee members:

 IWMM Working Teams